MichelleInnovates/cryptobuddy/README.md

 ```bash
 python3 -m pip install chatterbot==1.0.8 chatterbot-corpus==1.2.0 SQLAlchemy==1.4.46 pytz
 ```
-If installation fails, skip it — the bot runs fine without it.
+If installation fails, skip it the bot runs fine without it.

-## 50-word summary (template)
-This chatbot mimics basic AI by mapping user intents to decision rules and combining simple heuristics with optional live market data.
-It scores coins using trend, market rank, and sustainability to produce recommendations.
-A conversational layer is optional; the core uses deterministic logic to provide consistent, explainable advice.